 - (field) Burning Fist : Has a permanent 3x3 fiery aura that slowly evaporates any water tiles it's on, & burns anything on that tile.
 Ranged attacks is a fire attack that inflicts Burn & may also evaporate water tiles on the area around the target.

 Any burning threat the Burning Fist has is completely neutralized by the Brimstone enchantment.

 It is a long way.
 It's been a short & difficult journey.
 But now, all you have to do is walk a long line & grab the Amulet of Yendor.
 Once obtained, you can either:

 - Be done with the game (Let's call it a day)

 - Keep on playing & travel back all the way to 1F for the happy ending (I'm not done yet)

-Either way, the game is over & challenges are unlocked if this is the first time you cleared the game.
+With the first option, the game is over & challenges are unlocked if this is the first time you cleared the game.